Safe Church Policy Concerning Abuse Prevention

 II.
 Child Abuse

 Apart from any legal requirements, First Congregational Church will make a report to appropriate authorities, including but not limited to the Ohio Department of Children and Family Services, if at any time the church has reasonable cause to believe that a minor may be an abused or neglected child.
 Any Minister of the church who becomes aware of facts or circumstances that child abuse or neglect has occurred or that there exists a substantial risk that child abuse or neglect may occur in the reasonably foreseeable future shall immediately report the matter to the Senior Minister and Christian Education Director so that the church may take appropriate action in a timely manner.
 The Ohio Child Abuse Hotline currently is: 855-642-4453.

-Apart from any disposition of the matter by the church, all allegations of behavior which call into question the fitness for ministry of any Authorized Minister will promptly be forwarded to the Church & Ministry Committee of the Western Reserve Association of the United Church of Christ.
+Apart from any disposition of the matter by the church, all allegations of behavior which call into question the fitness for ministry of any Authorized Minister will promptly be forwarded to the Committee on Ministry of the Living Water Association, Ohio NorthEast United Church of Christ.